-Please note that if you wish your child's name to remain on the waiting list for Year 9 after 31st December 2025, you must write to the Headteacher at Trinity High School at the start of each new term confirming that you wish your child's name to remain on the list.
-Parents/carers who have applied to be included on the waiting list will only be notified if a place becomes available which can be allocated to their child in line with the criteria published.
+If you still wish for your child to remain on the waiting list and be considered for any places that become available at the school after the 30th April 2027, you must request that your child remains on the waiting list by emailing your request and child's details to admissions@trinityhigh.net.
+This must be done by the 30th April 2027.

+Parents/carers who are included on the waiting list will only be notified if a place becomes available which can be allocated to their child in line with the criteria published.
 Each waiting list is maintained strictly in order of the priorities in this Policy and not based on the date the application was added to the list.
-Therefore, applications received after the allocation of places may receive a higher ranking than those who may have been on the list for some time if they have a higher priority in the Oversubscription Criteria.